Hey, I'm building my indie apps and sharing some of the lessons I come across on my website.

 But, it's very functional.
 I've been using it for the past 3+ months to track my own workouts.

-In the following video, I talk about one of the latest issues I found while using my NuxtJs app, OneExercise (1Xercise), and how I used localStorage to fix it.
+In the above video, I talk about one of the latest issues I found while using my NuxtJs app, OneExercise (1Xercise), and how I used localStorage

 Here are some quick notes from the video: